-The school day for students begins promptly at 8:25 a.m.
-An Early Bird program has been established in our cafeteria from 7:45 a.m. until 8:05 am.
+The school day for students begins promptly at 8:25 a.m..
+An Early Bird program has been established in our cafeteria from 7:45 a.m. until 8:10 am.
 Students must pay one dollar (\$1.00) to enter the gym and be a part of this program.
-Early Bird riders should be dropped off prior to 8:15 am in the back parking lot by the gym, and enter the building through the gym entrance.
+Early Bird riders should be dropped off prior to 8:15 am in the back parking lot by the gym/care, and enter the building through the cafe entrance.
 All other car riders arriving to campus prior to 7:45 must NOT unload or exit their vehicle prior to direction of HMS staff.
 Students are NOT to be left and unsupervised by their parents while in the parking area.
-Students may enter the building through any of the three front doors following screening, as necessary.
-Bus riders will enter the building through the cafeteria if they wish to purchase breakfast.
-If they are not purchasing breakfast, they should enter by the gym.
+Students may enter the building through any of the three front doors.
+Bus riders will enter the building through the cafeteria.
 All students will report directly to homeroom.
 The tardy bell rings at 8:25 a.m.